 \subsection{Overview of Related Work}

-A high-level comparison of our work presented here to previous research in olfaction navigation.
-We strived to maintain parity with existing research and build off of their assumptions and methods for a level of experimental control while integrating our own optimizations.
+We present a high-level comparison of our work to previous research in olfaction navigation.
+We strove to maintain parity with existing research and build off of their assumptions and methods for a level of experimental control while integrating our own optimizations.
 These papers are the closest we found to our research.

 \FloatBarrier